asnakina/GameMath/README.md

 ## About the game:
 it's a browser version of the game, that is for fun, educating you, checking your IQ or just revising on knowledge.

-## Choose background (bonus: There might be subject of questions and a character and time settings and 2nd player)
-The user will have options for choosing background for the game.

 ## When the question pops up and a variety of answers
 Choose a correct answer and press a button, related to the answers